Igglybuff/awesome-piracy/readme.md

 - [scenerules](https://scenerules.org/) NFOs with rules and guidelines for scene releasing standards.
 - [SceneLinkList](https://www.scenelinklist.com/) SceneLinkList is a project initiated to display and share as many scene and warez links as possible.
 - [castnow](https://github.com/xat/castnow) Castnow is a command-line utility that can be used to play back media files on your Chromecast device.
+- [Grabber](https://grabber.co.in/) Download stock images from Shutterstock
+- [The Pirate Society](https://thepiratesociety.org/forums/) A mysterious members-only forum for pirates.
+- [Bandersnatch Interactive Player](https://mehotkhan.github.io/BandersnatchInteractive/) Online video player for watching the new interactive episode of Black Mirror, "Bandersnatch".

 ## Contribute
 Contributions welcome!
 Read the [contribution guidelines](contributing.md) first.